horsemaker/neogcamp-levelZero-only-concepts/lecture-4-getting started with CSS3/README.md

 ><h4>Color</h4>

-Property sets the color value of an element's text
+Sets the color value of an element's text
 <br>

 Syntax :